 The Council includes four members from the legislature including two from the House of Representatives, one appointed by the majority and one by the minority leader; and two members from the Senate, one appointed by the majority and one by the minority.
 Six members include representatives of various agencies within the Executive branch, and seven industry representatives are appointed by the Governor from groups within the food production and marketing chain.

-Appointed members serve three-year terms or until a successor is appointed.
-The FPC chooses its own chair who serves for a maximum of two years.
 The FPC must meet periodically at the call of the chair but no less than 4 times a year.
 All meetings are public and the council keeps a record of its meetings and actions

 The FPC appoints an advisory committee consisting of members of specific stakeholder groups.
 Other committees can be appointed to serve at the direction of the FPC.

 (1) increase production, sales and consumption of Massachusetts-grown foods;

 (2) develop and promote programs that bring healthy Massachusetts-grown foods to Massachusetts residents through various programs such as: